astapm/non-grafic-games/README.md

 39 27
 42 29
 47 34   The gap reaches 13 points
-51 39   Car B starts to close the gap
+51 39   Car 2 starts to close the gap
 52 45
 57 46
 60 52